Miele Triflex HX1 vs. Dyson V12 Detect

 Dyson V12 tools

-Miele doesn’t have this type of variety and has a simpler toolset – one upholstery, crevice, and round brush tool.
+Miele doesn’t offer this level of variety and has a simpler toolset—one upholstery, crevice, and round brush tool.

 Miele Triflex handheld tools

-Another advantage of the V12 Detect is some models come with two batteries and two chargers so that consumers can charge the batteries simultaneously.
+Another advantage of the V12 Detect is that some models come with two batteries and two chargers, so that consumers can charge the batteries simultaneously.

 6. Filtration